ppipada/shadcnui-react-vite-storybook/README.md

     - Interactive stories with play functions that double as tests

 - CSS
-  - A css bundle is also probided using tailwind.
+  - A css bundle is also provided using tailwind.
   - A tailwind preset is NOT created as of now.
 Can be done by creating a preset/index.ts and modifying the package.json exports.

 ## Components not added

-- Composite ones that are added as example in shadcn docs
+- Composite ones that are added as example in shadcn-ui docs
   - combobox
   - datatable
   - datepicker